Create and Configure SQS Queues

 kmsDataKeyReusePeriodSeconds: 300

-The kmsMasterKeyId points to your KMS key (by ID, alias, or ARN).
-The kmsDataKeyReusePeriodSeconds controls how long SQS reuses a data key before requesting a fresh one from KMS, balancing security and performance.
-Using customer-managed keys requires IAM permissions for KMS operations.
+The kmsMasterKeyId property specifies which KMS key to use for encryption.
+The kmsDataKeyReusePeriodSeconds property controls how long SQS reuses a data key before requesting a new one from KMS, balancing security with KMS API costs.

-These snippets focus on specific queue-level features: standard and FIFO queue types, dead letter queue routing and redrive policies, SQS-managed and KMS-based encryption, and high-throughput FIFO partitioning.
-They’re intentionally minimal rather than full messaging architectures.
+These snippets focus on specific queue-level features: standard and FIFO queue types, message handling (delays, retention, long polling), and dead-letter routing and encryption.
+They’re intentionally minimal rather than full messaging systems.

-The examples may reference pre-existing infrastructure such as dead letter queue ARNs for redrive policies and KMS keys for customer-managed encryption.
-They focus on configuring the queue rather than provisioning surrounding resources.
+The examples may reference pre-existing infrastructure such as dead-letter queues for failure routing and KMS keys for customer-managed encryption.
+They focus on configuring the queue rather than provisioning everything around it.

 To keep things focused, common queue patterns are omitted, including: